-An important aspect of the Lagrangian response $\zeta$ is that it represents the Eulerian modes in a different feature space.
+An important aspect of the manifold response $\zeta$ is that it represents the Eulerian modes in a different feature space.
 Decomposition approaches derived from stability analyses often represent growing, decaying, or harmonic mode perturbations with respect to a mean flow.
-The Lagrangian response represents perturbations to the FTLE flow structure of $\fb(\xb,t)$ due to the modes in $\epsilon \gb(\xb,t)$.
+The manifold response represents perturbations to the FTLE flow structure of $\tilde{\ub}(\xb,t)$ due to the modes in $\ub'(\xb,t)$.
 In two of the examples considered in this paper, we use the DMD algorithm which identifies an oscillation frequency and growth rate for each mode.
-The corresponding Lagrangian response may not preserve this interpretation.
-Instead, it represents DMD modes in a feature space based on the FTLE structure.
-This transformation space can have useful implications for flow control.
+The corresponding manifold response may not preserve this interpretation.
+Instead, it represents DMD modes in a latent space representative of the FTLE structure.

+It may also be of interest to apply mode sensitivity to find spatial or temporal scales that drive mixing or transport.
+Stratification for instance often suppresses vertical scalar transport in fluid flows while enhancing lateral mixing via processes driven by internal wave dynamics \citep{riley_how_2022}.
+In this context, mode sensitivity may reveal structures that represent fluid transport barriers in stratified flows, and how these barriers evolve due to the influence of different flow mechanisms.
+For example, internal waves with varying morphologies and mixing or breaking characteristics \citep{chinta_regime_2022,ohh_wake_2022} can have a role in altering these transport structures.

-Importantly, the mode sensitivity analysis can also be expanded to consider mode truncations used to de-noise experimental data or filtered computational models such as Large-Eddy Simulations.
+This framework can also be expanded to consider mode truncations used to de-noise experimental data or filtered computational models such as Large-Eddy Simulations.
 By definition, truncated modal representations or filtered numerical simulations only aim to capture the dominant dynamics.
 The MS framework could be used to characterize the influence of the neglected flow features on the FTLE fields, i.e., identify the uncertainty in LCS calculations pursued using filtered experimental or numerical data.
-Such analyses could be especially important in environmental or geophysical contexts where Lagrangian dynamics and transport play a vital role (e.g., for nutrient cycling, pollutant dispersal) but flow field estimates from numerical simulations, field measurements, or remote-sensed data are likely to be under-resolved.
+Such analyses could be especially important in environmental or geophysical contexts where Lagrangian dynamics and transport play a vital role, (e.g., for nutrient cycling, pollutant dispersal) whereas flow field estimates from numerical simulations, field measurements, or remote-sensed data are likely to be under-resolved.